GraphQL-Training/lightweight-graphql-react/slides.md

 Fields in GraphQL can also accept **arguments** which influence what the field does.

 Arguments can be required or optional.

+???

+Now imagine instead of wanting to view the current users name and website we wanted to see someone else's.
+We could do this by adding a field "user" **but we need to specify which user we want to look at**.
+We can do this by passing arguments to the user field (or whichever field the backend engineer has given us for this purpose).
+Arguments in GraphQL might also do other things, such as in a list of objects they might limit the number of results returned or filter them in some way, and in a mutation they would describe the changes to make to the data.

+The issue with this query though is that we'd have to issue a different (dynamic) query for each individual user profile we wished to see.

 ---
 class: has-code